uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ![Determing outliars](images\Reg_model1_plot.png){#fig:Reg_model1_plot width=5in}

 The second model was performed using the same dependent and independent variables after excluding outliers’ data point.
-Those two outliers were determin to be tree age that were above 200 years.
+Those two outliers were determined to be tree age that were above 200 years.
 The model achieved R squared of 88%, RMSE of 10.91, and accuracy of 87%, as shown in Figure @fig:Reg_Model2

 ![Predictive Model after Deleting Outliers](images\Reg_Model2.png){#fig:Reg_Model2 width=7in}